Tenex, Percutaneous Tenotomy

 What It Is

-Tenex is a short, ultrasound-guided procedure that targets and removes the small pocket of degenerated tissue inside a painful tendon.
-A numbed, needle-sized probe is introduced through the skin under ultrasound visualization.
-The probe uses high-frequency ultrasonic energy to break down and wash out the diseased tendon tissue while leaving the surrounding healthy fibers intact.
+Tenex is a short, ultrasound-guided procedure.
+It targets and removes the small pocket of worn-out tissue inside a painful tendon.
+After the skin is numbed, a needle-sized probe goes in under ultrasound guidance.
+The probe uses high-frequency sound energy to break down and wash out the diseased tendon tissue.
+The healthy fibers around it are left intact.

-It is designed for people with chronic tendinopathy — a degenerative tendon problem, not an acute inflammation — that has not responded to physical therapy, bracing, and injections, but for whom traditional open surgery feels like too large a step.
-Because only a needle-sized opening is made, there are no sutures.
+It is designed for people with chronic tendinopathy (a slowly worn-down tendon, not a sudden inflammation).
+It fits when physical therapy, bracing, and injections have not worked, but open surgery feels like too large a step.
+Because only a needle-sized opening is made, there are no stitches.

 Where It Fits in Care

-Tenex is considered a step between injection therapy and open surgery.
-A reasonable candidate has:
+Tenex is a step between injections and open surgery.
+A good candidate has:

-- Imaging (ultrasound or MRI) showing tendon degeneration — thickened, disorganized fibers — rather than a clean tear needing repair.
+- Imaging (ultrasound or MRI) showing worn-down tendon tissue (thickened, disorganized fibers) rather than a clean tear needing repair.

-- Completed a course of physical therapy and typically at least one targeted injection (cortisone, PRP, or similar) without lasting relief.
+- A finished course of physical therapy and usually at least one targeted injection (cortisone, PRP, or similar) without lasting relief.

-- A desire to avoid, or not yet be ready for, formal surgical debridement.
+- A wish to avoid, or not yet be ready for, formal surgery to clean out the tendon.

 Conditions We Consider It For